-Rising to new challenges – a blog by Sue Stockdale, Trainee Advanced Clinical Practitioner
+Rising to new challenges – a blog by Sue Stockdale, Trainee Advanced Nurse Practitioner

-I am a Trainee Advanced Clinical Practitioner at NIHR Manchester Clinical Research Facility (CRF).
+I am a Trainee Advanced Nurse Practitioner at NIHR Manchester Clinical Research Facility (CRF).
 I am based at Wythenshawe Hospital, which is part of Manchester University NHS Foundation Trust (MFT).

-Advanced Clinical Practitioners (ACPs) come from a range of professions including nursing, paramedics, physiotherapy, pharmacy and dieticians.
+Advanced Nurse Practitioners (ANPs) come from a range of professions including nursing, paramedics, physiotherapy, pharmacy and dieticians.
 They have a high level of autonomy in the assessment, diagnosis and treatment of patients, and this requires advanced clinical decision-making skills.

-Training to become an Advanced Clinical Practitioner in a global pandemic
+Training to become an Advanced Nurse Practitioner in a global pandemic

 I’ve attended several virtual and face-to-face clinics to date, and I am constantly amazed by the ability of NHS teams to provide new and creative solutions to the challenges faced by the pandemic.
 At one face-to-face clinic, a videophone was used to access a translator for a deaf couple, where sign language was used to take a clear history and plan a suitable treatment pathway.